2.24 Meals and Entertainment Policy

 Meals and refreshments for training sessions, and for college-sponsored programs and events during college breaks or when the resident and retail Dining Services locations are not providing normal operating hours may be necessary and appropriate.

-Food and beverages served on campus with college funds should preferably be ordered and provided through the Ithaca College Campus Center and Event Services Office (for traditional catering) or Dining Services (for Simply to Go service).
+Food and beverages served on campus with college funds should preferably be ordered and provided through the Ithaca College Conference and Event Services Office (for traditional catering) or Dining Services.
 See rationale for using these internal services above in Section III: